neuro4ml/neuro4ml.github.io/Week_1/2-Neuron_Function.md

 :alt: Resting Membrane Potential
 :align: center

-Diagram Showing the Resting Membrane Potential and Ionic Movements
+Diagram showing the resting membrane potential and ionic movements.
 ```

 However, these charged ions can't cross the membrane directly, and instead must use specialized channels – which are proteins embedded in the membrane.